PedroBMedeiros/P2-Anteaters/README.md

 # P2 Anteaters

 Welcome to our Trimester 3 Night Hawk Planner Project.

+This is the link to our website -- https://p2anteaters-todos.tk/

-We are creating an online planner that consists of a to do list, and a dynamic number that lists the amount of things that needs to be done.
-The user will be able to create an account.
-We will be pulling information that will be shown through reviews for certain games.
+We created an online planner that consists of a to do list.
+The user is able to create an account and login after that.
+We pulled information through an API with a crossover group that is shown by displaying the weather in different places.

 ## Technical Requirements